KeithIMyers/chromiumos-docs/simple_chrome_workflow.md

 # Building Chrome for Chrome OS (Simple Chrome)

-This workflow allows you to quickly build/deploy Chromium to any Chromium OS device without needing a Chromium OS checkout or chroot.
+This workflow allows you to quickly build/deploy Chromium to any Chromium OS device without needing a Chromium OS source checkout or chroot.
 It's useful for trying out your changes on a real device while you're doing Chromium development.
-If you want your Chromium changes to be included when building a full Chromium OS image, see the [instructions in the development guide].
+If you have an OS checkout and want your local Chromium changes to be included when building a full OS image, see the [OS development guide].

-At its core is the `chrome-sdk` shell which sets up the shell environment, and fetches the necessary SDK components (CrOS toolchain, sysroot, etc.).
+At its core is the `chrome-sdk` shell which sets up the shell environment and fetches the necessary SDK components (CrOS toolchain, sysroot, etc.).

 [TOC]